laurenpenn/Website/plugins/podpress/readme.txt

 After you have uploaded a media file, you create or edit the post (or page) which should contain an episode.
 Below the editor box you will find a separate box with the title "podPress - postcasting settings for this post".
 There you insert the complete URL of the podcast file and enter or determine automatically some meta information about the current episode like the duration or the file type and size.
 While saving or publishing the post these podcast information are getting saved as well.

 (You can get probably a good impression how it works from [this WP.org forum thread](http://wordpress.org/support/topic/356947) although the original question is a little bit different.
 This [other WP.org forum thread](http://wordpress.org/support/topic/425141) might also be helpful.)

+= Does podPress has HTML5 support? =

+Yes. podPress (since 8.8.10) embeds .mp3, .ogg and .ogv media files with the HTML5 `<audio>` and `<video>` tags if the browser of the visitor supports these media file types in combination with these HTML5 tags.
+This means that podPress will embed MP3 files for all browsers with the WebKit layout engine of the version 525.x and newer (e.g. Safari, Chrome) and the Internet Explorer 9 (and newer) with the <audio> tag.
+Ogg Audio and Video files getting embedded with the HTML5 media tags for browsers with the Gecko engine of version 1.9.1 and newer (e.g. FireFox) and for browsers with the Presto engine of the version 2.5 and newer (e.g. Opera).
+For more information see the [Comparison of the layout engines](http://en.wikipedia.org/wiki/Comparison_of_layout_engines_%28HTML5_Media%29#Audio_format_support).
+Otherwise podPress embeds the media files as before with Flash-based players or as objects which require other browser plugins.

+It is possible to disable the usage of these HTML5 tags (podPress / Player Settings).

+The desktop versions of the browsers which support these HTML5 media tags have different behaviours regarding the buffering of the media files.
+For instance Safari and Chrome start to download/buffer all media files of one page which are embedded with these HTML5 tags after the page is loaded.
+Because this would probably increase the [web traffic](http://en.wikipedia.org/wiki/Web_traffic) podPress shows by default a Play button and only a click on such a button will make the player visible and start it.
+But if the amount of [web traffic](http://en.wikipedia.org/wiki/Web_traffic) does not matter then it is possible to let podPress show the HTML5 players directly.

 = How can I submit podcast episodes to iTunes? =